alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 Retrospective ignoring "GAction" might not have been my smartest move.
 Meanwhile I understood how GAction can be used with GtkMenu, and I will most likely go for that combination at some later point.

 Regarding GtkUiManager: The definition of menu-items of thunar were scattered across 7 different *-ui.xml files, making it hard to figure out what belongs together.
 Because of that I decided to just get rid of GtkUiManager, and create menu-items in the code instead of predefining their order in xml.
-IMO the usage of xml files to build GUI's might be nice for static GUI's, though IMO for dynamic menu-creation it just introduces unnecesarry complexity.
+IMO the usage of xml files to build GUI's might be nice for static GUI's, though IMO for dynamic menu-creation it just introduces unnecessary complexity.

 So I started to build XfceGtkActionEntry and some support methods.
-XfceGtkActionEntry is a structure which holds labels, tooltips, icons, types, the accelerstor pathes and a callbacks to the related actions.
+XfceGtkActionEntry is a structure which holds labels, tooltips, icons, types, the accelerator paths and a callbacks to the related actions.
 Since it is just a struct, it can be filled in a static way, just like GtkActionEntry.

 Next problem: The menus in thunar so far did not get destroyed, but were updated whenever the selected items got changed, and got shown when needed.
 That sounded wrong to me.
 Why should I want to update menu-items while no menu is visible at all ?
-There were bugs about menu-flickering and slowness while rubberbanding/mass select which seem to be related.
+There were bugs about menu-flickering and slowness while rubber banding/mass select which seem to be related.
 Since I anyhow needed to touch that part, I decided to build menus only when they need to be shown.

 Things went well, I was about to introduce XfceGtkActionEntry to the thunar-window menu .. and than shit hit the fan.
-So far the window-menu was always present and took care for any acceleartor actions.
-Since my concept was "create menu on request", there was no menu-instance which could take care for accelerators any more, leading to disfunctional accelerator keys. :F
+So far the window-menu was always present and took care for any accelerator actions.
+Since my concept was "create menu on request", there was no menu-instance which could take care for accelerators any more, leading to dysfunctional accelerator keys. :F

 After some time of grieve and self-hatred I fixed that problem by moving most of the code from thunar-menu to thunar-launcher, which lifetime is coupled to thunar-window.
 Thunar launcher was already the home of some actions from the file-menu before.
-I just abused it even more (I guess the orginal intention of the launcher was, to actually launch thing, not to manage menu-items)
+I just abused it even more (I guess the original intention of the launcher was, to actually launch thing, not to manage menu-items)
-From now on thunar-menu is more or less just an conveniance wrapper for thunar-launcher ... still usefull, but sadly it lost its glory.
-However finally accelerators started to work, and I was able to continue to figth with the window-menu.
+From now on thunar-menu is more or less just an convenience wrapper for thunar-launcher ... still useful, but sadly it lost its glory.
+However finally accelerators started to work, and I was able to continue to fight with the window-menu.
 I had much more trouble with that menu, too much to tell it here .. however somehow I managed to get it functional, so that it mostly worked like before.

-Later on I found out that gtk_accel_map, which I use alot is going to be deprecated soon.
+Later on I found out that gtk_accel_map, which I use a lot is going to be deprecated soon.
 So it seems like I anyhow will need to touch the accelerator part again.
 This time I plan to make use of the GActionMap interface .. going to be a story for another day.

-For first testing and code-review I luckily I got support of some early adoptors.
+For first testing and code-review I luckily I got support of some early adopters.
 They found many more defects and regressions which kept me busy a long while.
 Though luckily nothing concept-breaking.

 While writing this, there are still some regressions which I introduced, waiting to get fixed by me:
 * [Regression: Window menu not updated when using ALT+mnemonic key](https://gitlab.xfce.org/xfce/thunar/-/issues/320)